PannenetsF/TQT/README.md

 ## Rebuild a network with TQT

 Much often we need to re-train a network, and we can do a quick job with `lambda`.
-As you can see in the file `lenet.py`, with the change of the wrapper, a net could be simply converted into a quantilized one.
+As you can see in the file `lenet.py`, with the change of the wrapper, a net could be simply converted into a quantized one.

 ## Initialize a network's threshold